myfinance/mfbackend/README.md

 ### release ###

+#### SNAPSHOTS ####

+We only use maven snapshot-versions for the local build not for the CI-Build, because each build generates a docker image and a helm chart.
+Both do not support Snapshots but have to distinguish the builds.
+So each CI-build needs a different number.
+We use the jenkins-build-number for that.
+But we loose the main advantage of Snapshots with that: not changing dependency-versions during development.
+For that the local SNAPSHOT build helps if one develeper changes two dependent components.
+If the dependency is developed by another developer, you will most of the time better develop with a stabel version an not a moving target.

+#### format ####

+the project uses semantic versioning: https://semver.org/

-local build with default version 0.0.0-SNAPSHOT via CI: Major and Minor-version defined in Jenkinsfile.
-Micro-version is 0.
-Nano-Version is Replaced with Jenkins-Buildnumber and RC
+local build with default version 0.0.0-0-SNAPSHOT via CI: Major, Minor-version and Patch-Version is defined in Jenkinsfile.
+The pre-release info seperated with"-" and contains the Jenkins-Buildnumber
-EACH CI build replaced the maven version number with help of the version plugin.
-Snapshot will be added in Maven major.minor.0.Buildnumber-rc
+EACH CI build replaced the maven version number with help of the version plugin. major.minor.patch-alpha.Buildnumber.
-Release build has the same process but without rc and a higher microversion. e.g. major.minor.1.Buildnumber
+Release build has the same process but without pre-release version. e.g. major.minor.patch